 In order to halt this negative spiral, a formal programme was introduced to alter renal and cardiovascular disease outcomes.
 A systematic screening and treatment programme with microalbuminuria or overt albuminuria, and people with overt albuminuria, regardless of blood pressure and diabetes.
-Aside from a health education mostly focused on providing adequate treatment to all adults affected.
-Treatment focused on the use of angiotensin-converting defined blood pressure goals and attempts at control of glucose and lipid levels.
+Aside from a health education component, the programme mostly focused on providing adequate treatment to all adults affected.
+Treatment focused on the use of angiotensin-converting medications as needed to reach defined blood pressure goals and attempts at control of glucose and lipid levels.